RoMcGill/grand-park-tutors/README.md

 ### Existing Features
 1. The design of the site is fully responsive on all modern devices.
-> " As a Frequent User i want to use the site on my phone while i am away from my desk."
+> " As a Frequent User I want to use the site on my phone while I am away from my desk."
-- The site useses a combination of the Grid layout and media querys to achieve this.
+- The site uses a combination of the Grid layout and media queries to achieve this.

-Example (code for charachters to re align if screen width is less than 800px)
+Example (code for characters to re-align if screen width is less than 800px)

 html
 ```{r}. <div class="charachter-container">